jotask/CS22510Assignment/README.md

 ## Usage

-On a terminal use the follow command: `./Assignment` for run the program.
+On a terminal go to the compiled program and use the follow command for run it: `./Assignment`

 The program have parameters that can be changed by passing arguments when it runs.